Self-Consistency Is Losing Its Edge: Diminishing Returns and Rising Costs in Modern LLMs: Limitations and Future Work

 \section{Limitations and Future Work}

-This study’s conclusions are constrained by its limited scope.
-Only 250 rows were evaluated for Gemini-2.5-Flash with up to 20 reasoning paths, and Gemini 2.5 Pro was tested solely on Math-500 with a maximum of 15 paths.
-These sample sizes and dataset restrictions limit generalizability.
-Larger and more varied benchmarks could reveal performance differences specific to reasoning type, task complexity, or dataset structure.
-Additionally, the datasets used may be too easy for the evaluated models, potentially masking meaningful differences in reasoning capability.
-Developing and testing on more challenging datasets would provide a more accurate assessment of model performance and robustness.
+This study's conclusions are constrained by its limited scope.
+Only 250 rows were evaluated for Gemini-2.5-Flash-Lite with up to 20 sampled reasoning paths, and Gemini-2.5-Pro was tested solely on MATH-500 with a maximum of 15.
+These restrictions limit generalizability across tasks, model families, and problem difficulties.

+Critically, both benchmarks may now be too easy for the evaluated models, which is precisely what makes them useful for demonstrating ceiling effects but limits insight into where self-consistency remains beneficial.
+Future work should identify problem categories that reliably sit in the range where single-pass accuracy is meaningfully below ceiling---where model outputs exhibit genuine variance---and quantify the sampling count at which multi-path aggregation becomes worthwhile.
+Developing difficulty-aware routing that applies self-consistency selectively only to hard queries would be a practically valuable contribution.